 For most, a conversion proxy makes more sense.
 For example, establish a conversion goal that tracks how many people who click on your ad visit a different page on your site closely tied to an eventual purchase decision – say, a Maps or Location page.

 This step is critically important, because it lets you distinguish clicks from real people genuinely interested in your business from clickbots and webcrawlers that artificially boost your site traffic.

 Pro tip: do you sell spin class, yoga class or group fitness class cards online?
 Those are probably purchased primarily by existing customers — so even though it’s an online purchase, it’s still not a good conversion action for measuring new customer traffic.

 The goal is to show your ads only to people who are the likeliest clients.
 Say you’re offering a 6-month weight-loss program in the Germantown suburb of Memphis, TN that uses social media and streaming video to reach women with non-traditional work schedules, like nurses who work overnight shifts or women who travel frequently for work.

-Pro tip: Display ads can be effective for health and wellness businesses, particularly on mobile.
-However, running a strong display ad campaign requires technical, design and content knowhow that costs more than a skinny Adwords budget can afford.
+Pro tip: Avoid display ads.
+A strong display ad campaign requires technical, design and content knowhow that costs more than a skinny Google Ads budget can afford.

 4. Park your ego and limit your keyword list